manuelbieri/shelegia_motta_2021/README.md

 In order to explore how acquisitions may modify the entrant’s and the incumbent’s strategic choices, we extend the base model in order to allow an acquisition to take place after the incumbent commits to copying the entrant’s original complementary product
-(between t=1 and t=2, see table 2).
+(between t=1 and t=2, see demo.ipynb "Timing of the game").
 We assume that the incumbent and the entrant share the gains (if any) attained from the acquisition equally.

 The “kill zone” still appears as a possible equilibrium outcome, however for a more reduced region of the parameter space.
-The prospect of getting some of the acquisition gains does tend to increase the proﬁts gained from developing a substitute to the primary product, and this explains why part of the “kill zone” region where a complement was chosen without the acquisition, the entrant will now choose a substitute instead.
+The prospect of getting some acquisition gains does tend to increase the profits gained from developing a substitute to the primary product, and this explains why part of the “kill zone” region where a complement was chosen without the acquisition, the entrant will now choose a substitute instead.

 ```
 acquisition_model = Shelegia_Motta_2021.Models.AcquisitionModel()
 ```

+#### Alternative formulations of the acquisition game
+An alternative formulation could be introduced in order to allow acquisitions to take place before the copying decision by the incumbent.
+The results are qualitatively like the results of the model which had the acquisition after the copying decision.
+In this alternative formulation of the game, copying would never occur along the equilibrium path.
+Indeed, there would be an additional source of gains from acquisition consisting of avoiding the fixed cost of copying.

 ### Basic usage

 ```
 # every model type can be plugged in without changing the following code.